sucofunk/SUCOFUNKey/doc/manual.md

     FUNK+UP      The selected cell will be played as many times as you hit the combination.
 Indicated via (+1, +2,...)
     FUNK+DOWN    Remove one repetition of the selected cell.

+When recording to a DAW, e.g. via USB audio, you can solo a channel with the first eight black keys.
+This way you can record all eight channels to different channels in your daw and fine-tune them there.

 ## 10 Play mode

+ToDo: update this section, as the user-interface changed and icons were added in addition to the color scheme.

 ![Play Mode](images/Play.png "Play Mode")